siguha/Cobblemon-Config-Tool/README.md

 - The rate of change is incredibly drastic if you're mapping a global change to every value.
 - For tier weights, click “Load Tiers from Chest Files” to see current values, change them, then Apply.

-I'd overall be very mindful blindly assigning new values.
+I'd be very mindful blindly assigning new values.
 For example, if you blindly global apply a 2x multiplier on all legendary chances, your lower tier chests will seem more reasonable, but your higher tier less so in comparison as you'll virtually see legendaries in every chest.
 In a modpack like this where level 100 gyms aren't arduous past a certain point, you'll lose a lot of the fun in legendary chasing.